-Restaurants, country pubs and dining in the Sussex Countryside
+Restaurants, country pubs and dining in Sussex

 Restaurants Brighton has been drawn together so it provides an information portal for Brighton residents, residents of surrounding areas and visitors to Brighton.
 This is so you can very easily get in the car, go for a walk or a cycle and you can go and appreciate the Sussex countryside and Sussex restaurants.